 “Mega” Theme Duos

-The amount of customization available to you inside your theme options will vary greatly.
-Some are very minimal, only allowing you to change the color of the header text and the favicon, for example.
-Others provide extreme customization, like this example from Divi:
+The amount of customization available to you inside your WordPress theme options will vary greatly.
+Some themes offer minimal customizations, only allowing you to change the color of the header text and the favicon, for example.

 Some items that might be included in your theme options are: